Virtual Boy Games Arrive on Nintendo Switch Online + Expansion Pack with Dedicated Accessories

-The new Virtual Boy accessory functions as a physical enclosure for the Switch or Switch 2, utilizing lenses to provide stereoscopic 3D.
-Its design faithfully reproduces the original Virtual Boy's appearance, featuring a red-and-black plastic body, a black rubber facemask, and a wire tabletop stand.
-It includes molded focus and IPD knobs, though IPD adjustment is handled through the Nintendo Switch Online Virtual Boy application.
+The primary accessory is a physical enclosure for the Switch or Switch 2 (excluding Joy-Con controllers).
+It utilizes lenses to provide stereoscopic 3D visuals, replicating the original Virtual Boy's aesthetic with a red-and-black plastic body, a black rubber facemask, and a wire tabletop stand.
+While it includes molded focus and interpupillary distance (IPD) knobs, IPD adjustment is managed through the Nintendo Switch Online Virtual Boy application.
+The accessory does not feature a dedicated controller, with Virtual Boy games being compatible with Switch and Switch 2 Joy-Con controllers.

 Game Lineup